-We interviewed CX Leader, Ben McCormack, Lead Support Engineer at FullStory to get his expert insights on the human side of customer support.
+We interviewed CX Leader, Ben McCormack, Technical Program Manager at FullStory to get his expert insights on the human side of customer support.
 Ben helps product companies value customer experience as critical to the success of their brand.
 He is passionate about customers and regularly writes about customer experience in his newsletter.

 1) What do you think is the biggest roadblock for companies wanting to change their mindset as they transition from focusing on the numbers to focusing on people?

 There are so many potential ways I could answer this.